titumozammel/5r-cascade-framework/README.md

 **What necessary and valuable work should remain and be protected?**

-This hierarchy moves intervention progressively from:
+The hierarchy moves intervention progressively through:

 **Existence → Consumption → Method → Cause → Protection**

 ---

-# 12. 5R GOVERNING QUESTIONS
+# 12. GOVERNING QUESTIONS

 | Dimension | Governing Question |
 |---|---|